kintone-workshops/ai-kintone-gallery/README.md

 Parent process exited with signal: 1.
 Terminating child process...
 ```

+If you get the above error message, please verify that you have installed the `kintone-customize-uploader` package.

 Solution:

 ```shell
 npm install -g kintone-customize-uploader
 ```

+#### kintone-customize-uploader Error 2
+Error Message:
+`KintoneRestAPIError: [403] [CB_NO02] No privilege to proceed.
+(YvIvLH6UrE8kqnRjT7Va)`

+If you get the above error, the Kintone account you are using to upload the code is not a Kintone Administrator.

+Solution:
+Use a Kintone account that has Kintone Administrator privileges.
+Only Kintone Administrators can upload code to Kintone, regardless of the permissions set for the App.

+For detailed steps, checkout this Developer Forum post: <https://forum.kintone.dev/t/766>

 ### Error when trying to install kintone-customize-uploader